Recently i wrote a debugging frame for my main

 Returns an array of all the selected values, in increasing order based on their indices in the list.

-As you can see, the result is a java.lang.Object.
+java.lang.Object.
 So, if you want to program some serious (or typical) swing application, you can forget about type-safety.